JiaYouChen2003/agricola.tools/README.md

 # CheckList
 ## Big
-1. scrape data for draft phase (require login)
+1. scrape data for draft phase
 2. give more information to user (ex: tips for playing specific card)

 ## Small